Rach1507/code-every-day/CSS-Notes/box-model.md

 margin box: Properties such as outline and box-shadow occupy this space too because they are painted on top, so they don't affect the size of our box

+if box-sizing: border-box - width will be applied to border box

 user agent stylesheet  - Every browser applies a user agent stylesheet to HTML documents.
 They define how elements should look and behave if there's no CSS defined.